pcvg/release-management/README.md

 # Release management

-Create a log of pushed commits and identify ClickUp tickets related to merged branches.
+Create a log of pushed commits and identify [ClickUp](https://clickup.com/) tickets related to merged branches.

 ## :gear: How does it work?

 1. Pushed commits are verified and added along with their hash to the output log.
-2. The commits related to mergers are identified and it is checked if they have a ticket in ClickUp.
+2. The commits related to merges are identified and it is checked if they have a respective ClickUp ticket.
 3. The link of the identified tickets is added to the output log.
 4. The `BODY_SUCCESS` variable is sent as env variable as the output of the action.